IDinsight/aaq_ud_template/docs/deployment_instructions.md

   - `SENTRY_ENVIRONMENT`
   - `SENTRY_TRANSACTIONS_SAMPLE_RATE`
 - `DEPLOYMENT_ENV`
-    - For production, this should be set to `DEPLOYMENT_ENV=PRODUCTION`, which disables the tag check and tag validation endpoints for stability.
+    - For production, this should be set to `DEPLOYMENT_ENV=PRODUCTION`, which disables the endpoints `/tools/check-new-rules` and `/tools/validate-rule` for stability.
     - Note that the admin app (based on `aaq_admin_template`) depends on `aaq_ud_template` endpoints that are disabled if `DEPLOYMENT_ENV=PRODUCTION`.
 Thus, the admin app should always be a non-production instance of the urgency detection app.
 - `ENABLE_RULE_REFRESH_CRON`: Only set to "true" if you'd like to run a cron job within the containers to periodically refresh urgency rules.
 - `PROMETHEUS_MULTIPROC_DIR`: Directory to save prometheus metrics collected by multiple processes.
 It should be a directory that is cleared regularly (e.g. `/tmp`)